littlewhywhat/playing-with-shifts/README.md

 max = 2
 '''

-####Test
+##Test
 The program consists of two parts:
-- translating of graph to wordtable(language)
+1. translating of graph to wordtable(language)
-- computation of strategies using wordtable
+2. computation of strategies using wordtable

 There are no tests for first part.
 To execute test for second part, use:

-'''
+'
 make test
-'''
+'

 The command will compile special tprogram execution file, read some prespecified wordtables in test folder and test outputs of computation algorithm for mode1 and mode2.